HellspawnGigas/pubg-overlay/README.md

 # pubgarna duo league overlay
-The attached weblink can be used as a browser source inside of obs/streamlabs.
-It will update from my google spreadsheet every 30 sec.
-I will update scores after each match.
-This is intended to keep a running total of only the current weekly matches.
+Please use https://hellspawngigas.github.io/pubg-overlay/ as your browser source in obs/streamlabs.
+Set the dimensions of the source to 680x680.
+I will be updating the scores after each match, they should update within 30 sec.
+This is intended to create more context on your stream.
+Please note this is a running total of the current week matches only.